phpmyadmin/error-reporting-server/README.md

 - Rename the oauth.example.php to oauth.php and follow the instructions to set the appropriate variables in the file
 - Run the migrations to generate the migrations table `Console/cake Migrations.migration run all -p Migrations`
 - Run the migrations that have been created so far to setup the database `Console/cake Migrations.migration run all`

+## Creating the github app ##
+The callback for the github app should be /developers/callback